ClabEnergyProject/SEM-1.2/README.md

 The following is a wish list for improvements to our model and its usability:

+-- Fix redundancy in calculation of curtailment (Curtailment should not be in Core_Model.py and should only be calculated for output.)

 -- Check standard output for new technologies (WIND2, SOLAR2, STORAGE2, CSP, etc).
 For example, the battery analysis is now done only on STORAGE and not STORAGE2.

 -- Some LIFO storage and PGP_storage analysis and figures as part of standard output.